latexstudio/LaTeX-1/classycv/readme.md

 ## GETTING STARTED

-Simply copy the file
+Simply copy the file at the path

-> classycv.cls
+> source/classycv.cls

 into the same folder as your cv folder.

-Another option is to add `classycv.cls` as a local class file.
+Another option is to add `source/classycv.cls` as a local class file.
 The correct way of adding a local class file depends on your platform and LaTeX distribution.
 A thorough instruction for multiple platforms/distributions can be found on [Stack Overflow](http://tex.stackexchange.com/questions/1137/where-do-i-place-my-own-sty-or-cls-files-to-make-them-available-to-all-my-te).

 ## CREATING A BASIC CV

-In your `<cv-file>.tex` file set the document class to `classycv` using the `\documentclass` command (the options `a4paper, 12pt` for default paper size and default font size are recommended but not required).
-A simple document created with this class contains
+In your `<file-name>.tex` file set the document class to `classycv` using the `\documentclass` command (the options `a4paper, 12pt` for default paper size and default font size are recommended but not required).

+A tpyical document created with this class contains

-1. a **cover letter** (using the `CoverLetter` environment)
+1. one **cover letter** (using the `CoverLetter` environment)
-2. a **resume** (using the `Resume` environment)
+2. one **resume** (using the `Resume` environment)
-3. **attachments** (using the `attachment` command)
+3. multiple **attachments** (using the `attachment` command)

-A template for a basic cv document looks like this:
+A template for a basic cv document is given below:

 ```
 \documentclass[a4paper, 12pt]{classycv}